MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/02-Create-profiles.md

 Congratulations!
 You have successfully unified data from multiple sources within **Customer Insights** to create a **Unified Customer Profile** that can be used to gain insights into your whole customer base.

-## Configure search columns and filter index
+## Exercise 2: Configure search and filter indexes and activities
-In this task, we will set up **search and filter** criteria to enable Customer Insights users to search for unified customer profiles.
+In this exercise, we will set up **search and filter** criteria to enable Customer Insights users to search for unified customer profiles.
+After, we will configure activities.

+### Task 1: Configure search columns and filter index
 1. In **Customer Insights**, select **Customers** from the left navigation menu.

 1. Select **Search & filter index**.
 Some fields are already added by default.
 Select **+Add** from the toolbar.